 2.1.
-CREATING AN OPENSHIFT CONTAINER PLATFORM APPLICATION IN RED HAT JBOSS DEVELOPER STUDIO
+CREATING AN OPENSHIFT 3 APPLICATION IN RED HAT JBOSS DEVELOPER STUDIO

-Using the OpenShift Container Platform Tooling you can create, import, and modify OpenShift Container Platform applications by:
+The OpenShift 3 Tooling allows users to create, import, and modify OpenShift 3 applications as follows:

-- 1. Creating a New OpenShift Container Platform Connection - 2.
-Creating a New OpenShift Container Platform Project - 3.
-Creating a New OpenShift Container Platform Application - 4.
-Importing an Existing OpenShift Container Platform Application into the IDE - 5.
-Deploying an Application Using the Server Adapter - 6.
-Viewing an Existing Application in a Web Browser - 7.
-Deleting an OpenShift Container Platform Project
+- 1. Create a New OpenShift 3 Connection

+- 2. Create a New OpenShift 3 Project

+- 3. Create a New OpenShift 3 Application

+- 4. Import an Existing OpenShift 3 Application into the IDE

+- 5. Deploy an Application Using the Server Adapter

+- 6. View an Existing Application in a Web Browser

+- 7. Delete an OpenShift Project

 2.1.1.
-Creating a New OpenShift Container Platform Connection
+Create a New OpenShift 3 Connection

-To use the OpenShift Container Platform tooling in the IDE, you must first create an OpenShift Container Platform connection.
-To create a new connection:
+To be able to use the OpenShift 3 tooling in the IDE, you must first create an OpenShift 3 connection.
+To create a new OpenShift 3 connection:

-- 1. In the OpenShift Explorer view, click New Connection Wizard.
-If the OpenShift Explorer view is not available, click Window → Show View → Other and then in the Show View window search for OpenShift Explorer and after you find it, click OK. - 2.
+- In the OpenShift Explorer view, click New Connection Wizard.
+In case the OpenShift Explorer view is not available, click Window → Show View → Other and then in the Show View window search for OpenShift Explorer and click OK after you find it. - 2.
 In the New OpenShift Connection wizard: - a.
-In the Connection list, click <New Connection>. - b.
+In the Connection list, click < New Connection >. - b.
 In the Server type list, click OpenShift 3. - c.
-In the Server field, type the URL for an OpenShift Container Platform server. - d.
+In the Server field, type the URL for an OpenShift 3 server. - d.
 In the Authentication section, in the Protocol list, click OAuth to authenticate using the token or click Basic to authenticate using login credentials. - 3.
 Click Finish.

 Figure 2.1.
-Set up a New OpenShift Container Platform Connection
+Set up a New OpenShift3 Connection